Porsche Taycan vs Tesla Model S: rivals comparison

 Porsche has aimed to blend old-school and ultra-modern inside the Taycan.
 The dashboard design apes the Porsche 911’s, which is designed to resemble the original 911’s dash, but adds plenty of technology - and touchscreens.
 There’s a 10.9-inch infotainment screen, an 8.4-inch screen on the lower centre console, a huge virtual instrument cluster and the option of a separate touchscreen for the passenger.
 If specified, the two screens combine to look like one massive display.
 Five interior colours are available, and you can choose between leather or sustainable microfibre upholstery.

-Tesla’s dashboard design is familiar - the Model S interior is dominated by an enormous 17-inch portrait touchscreen.
+Tesla’s Model S interior is dominated by an enormous 17-inch tablet-like portrait touchscreen, which can be tilted left and right, and can be used as both an infotainment screen and a games console.
+We expect the games console option won’t be available while the car is in ‘drive’ mode, however.
 Whereas the Taycan has different screens for different features, almost everything is controlled through one screen in the Model S. Which you like most comes down to personal preference but neither have physical buttons for the climate control, which would make it easier to use.
-The interior is clad in leather, zinc and Californian wood, but you can spec finishes like carbon fibre for additional cost.
+The interior is clad in leather, zinc and Californian wood, but you can spec finishes like carbon fibre at additional cost.
 Questions remain about the build quality of the Model S; the Porsche feels more solidly put together.

 These are flagship electric cars, so both feature an impressive array of technology.
 In the Taycan there’s online connectivity, over-the-air software updates, a night-vision system that can detect objects and animals further than the reach of its headlights, plus a range of safety tech.
 There’s also a semi-autonomous driving capability that essentially allows the Taycan to drive itself on the motorway, although it’ll never be fully autonomous - it’s still a Porsche, after all.